sezna/nps/README.md

   --require, -r     Module to preload
-  -h, --help        Show help                                           [boolean] -v, --version     Show version number                                 [boolean] --help-style, -hs Style of help to use
+  -h, --help        Show help                                           [boolean] -v, --version     Show version number                                 [boolean] --help-style, -y  Style of help to use
                     [choices: "all", "scripts", "basic"] [default: "all"]

 Examples: